Compassion International: Evaluations

 Compassion International is a charter member of the Evangelical Council for Financial Accountability.

-As of June 2025, it holds a grade of "A" from CharityWatch.
-As of February 2025, it meets the "20 Standards for Charity Accountability" from the Better Business Bureau's Wise Giving Alliance.
+As of February 2025, it met the "20 Standards for Charity Accountability" from the Better Business Bureau's Wise Giving Alliance.

+As of August 2025, it held a grade of "A" from CharityWatch.

+In 2024, Compassion was ranked the 12th-largest charity organization in the US by Forbes magazine, with $1.3 Billion in private donations received.
+By the end of 2025, Forbes listed it as the 11th largest charity in the USA, with 95% of its income coming from private donations.

+Previous reports

 In 2013, a primary research report in the Journal of Political Economy provided evidence in support of the conclusion that child sponsorship via Compassion International resulted in significant positive outcomes for the children in the study set.
 The research, by Bruce Wydick, Paul Glewwe, and Laine Rutledge, evaluated Compassion efforts in six countries, with 10,144 children studied, reporting "large, statistically significant impacts on years of schooling; primary, secondary, and tertiary school completion; and the probability and quality of employment."
 They went on to note that the evidence, while early, "suggest[ed] that these impacts are due, in part, to increases in children’s aspirations."

 Through 2015, Compassion International had received Charity Navigator's highest rating for 15 consecutive years, thereby receiving special recognition on their "10 Charities with the Most Consecutive 4-Star Ratings" list.
 However, Charity Navigator changed its rating system in 2016, and Compassion International's 2016 overall rating dropped to three stars out of four, for its accountability and transparency.

-In 2024, Compassion was ranked the 12th-largest charity organization in the US by Forbes magazine, with $1.3 Billion in private donations received.
+In early 2026, the charity was ‘Not Rated’ by Charity Navigator.